markd315/fantasy-baseball-scramble/README.md

 More balanced sample teams, LAQ and DVS are overpowered especially the batting orders.
 Maybe keep these as strong hitting teams but make their pitching weak.

+# SSL
+You must reconfigure the SSL Dockerfile command if you are deploying this somewhere else

 # Docker commands for admin
 Saves containerid for anything below.
 `eid=$(docker ps --filter name=fantasy-baseball | tail -n 1 | awk '{print $1;}')`